Stephanie, her hubby, and their two cats enjoy living and traveling full-time in their RV, often camping off-grid to stretch their budget.

 - Separate: Keep raw and cooked food separate.

 - Chill: Refrigerate uncooked food and chill cooked foods promptly.
-To keep food chilled longer while hiking or boating, freeze water or juice boxes and pack with food.
+To keep food chilled longer while hiking or boating, freeze water or juice boxes and pack them with food.
 Remember that food can spoil within an hour in temperatures of 90° or more if not kept chilled!

 Drinking Water Safety While Camping